gocd/docs.go.cd/extension_points/task_extension.md

+---
+description: GoCD supports configuring a few kinds of tasks (Nant, Ant and Rake), directly, from the configuration UI, without specifying them as a custom command.
+keywords: task extension, task plugin, gocd plugins, nan, ant, rake, curl plugin, build pipelines, configure pipelines
+---

 # Task Extension

 ## Overview

-Go supports configuring a few kinds of tasks (Nant, Ant and Rake), directly, from the configuration UI, without specifying them as a custom command.
+GoCD supports configuring a few kinds of tasks (Nant, Ant and Rake), directly, from the configuration UI, without specifying them as a custom command.
 For instance, if you go to the configuration UI for a job, you'll see something like this:

 ![](../resources/images/1_Without_Curl.png)